Poland

 Reporting obligation regarding tax schemes arises within 30 days from the date the scheme is shared or implemented.

-Please note the deadlines for reporting domestic tax schemes have been suspended since 14 March 2020 as a consequence of the state of epidemic threat and the state of epidemic in force in Poland alternately, announced in connection with COVID-19.
-Due to the fact that the state of epidemic did not apply any more and the state of epidemic threat was canceled as from 1 July 2023, the previously extended or suspended reporting deadlines have begun to expire after 30 days from that date (some entities were required to report as early as 1 August 2023).
+Please note the deadlines for reporting domestic tax schemes have been suspended since 14 March 2020 as a consequence of the state of epidemic threat and the state of epidemic in force in Poland in connection with COVID-19.
+Due to the fact that the state of epidemic did not apply anymore and the state of epidemic threat was cancelled as from 1 July 2023, the previously extended or suspended reporting deadlines have begun to expire after 30 days from that date (some entities were required to report as early as 1 August 2023).

 Failure to report or other non-compliance may be connected with fines: